Liz Katz Climbs Stairs In Booty Shorts & Bust-Boosting Top

-Model, streamer and noted geek Liz Katz returned to Instagram on Thursday afternoon with one of the more tempting updates to hit her timeline in recent memory.
-For her latest offering, the thirst-inducing 32-year-old thrilled her 1.3 million followers with a stunning, back-view snap.
+Model and streamer Liz Katz returned to Instagram on Thursday afternoon with one of the more tempting updates to hit her timeline in recent memory.
+For her latest offering, the 32-year-old thrilled her 1.3 million followers with a stunning, back-view snap.

 Katz, who burst onto the scene by winning IGN's Best Cosplay trophy at WonderCon 2012, was photographed traversing a staircase in a pair of skintight booty shorts and a long-sleeved top that clung tightly to her amply bosom.